 School facilities are available for children with SEND

 We have a designated SEND/ELSA room which offers a quiet, calm space for our children with SEND to learn and progress.
 In the classroom there are resources suited to their needs.
-Also available in the school is a library area and an ICT suite which can offer support to the children with SEND.
+Also available in the school is a library area which can offer support to the children with SEND.